neu-se/CS4530-Spring-2024/Assignments/ip1/ip1.md

 * 1/17/2024: Add clarification to `_leave` method
 * 1/18/2024: Add clarification to `handleCommand` method
 * 1/23/2024: As explained on Piazza, due to an autograder bug, the submission deadline has been extended to Monday January 29
+* 1/24/2024: The autograder bug has been fixed, and the submission deadline has been extrended to Thursday February 1

 ## Objectives of this assignment
 The objectives of this assignment are to: